 Maternal Weight Changes for DIY Prenatal Care

 Note your weight and any changes from your baseline.
 Note any changes/similarities from previous documentation.

 Average western recommendations are that a a mother gains around 25-30 lbs during pregnancy.
+Weight gain of 3+ lbs per week can be a sign of pre-eclampsia, especially when accompanied by increased fluid and a headache that starts in the back and radiates forward.
 Most women, especially those nourished well, anecdotally note feeling better when gaining 30-40 lbs during pregnancy.
 This weight is from baby's weight, a 50-60% increase in blood supply, placenta, fluid, organ growth, fat and maternal tissue.
 Let me note here by saying if you gain 60 lbs through moving well and nourishing yourself will balanced foods, then it doesn't matter.
 Pay attention to how you're feeling, what you're putting in and on your body, and the energy you expend through aligned movement.

 Use the same scale each time you weigh yourself and weigh yourself at the same time of day as your baseline (including if you weighed yourself before or after you ate).